chrissimpkins/naked-docs/_build/html/_sources/toolshed_overview.txt

 **C Module Import**: ``Naked.toolshed.c.network``

-The network module includes the HTTP class for simple GET and POST requests for text or binary data.
+The network module includes the HTTP class for simple GET and POST requests with text or binary data.

 Documentation: coming soon...